TAG-Ed Summer Internship Program

-The TAG-Ed Summer Internship Program was created to give students like you real world STEM experience at companies around Atlanta and the state of Georgia.
+The TAG-Ed Summer Internship Program was created to give students like real world STEM experience at companies in metro Atlanta and the state of Georgia.
 For five weeks or more, you will work with a mentor on a specific project, not only honing your technical skills, but also developing the professional skills you will need to excel through high school and beyond.

 “More than anything, this internship was an eye-opening experience for me to see and understand how tech companies work.
 With this knowledge, I now know what it takes to be a leader in the workplace, and I am more motivated to learn and do well in school.”